KV9801/InboxNews/README.md

 # InboxNews
-An intuitive Android application for delivering personalized news and facts from any category of choice
+An intuitive Android application for delivering personalized news and facts from any category of choice.

 See it in action: